-Picture above: A 2-pack of Seimitsu buttons and joysticks.
+Picture above: A 2-pack of knock-off china buttons and joysticks.

-The quality on these controllers are overall lacking which is why I only bought a handful of switches for my project.
-Although they are cheap feeling the major advantage of the Seimitsu buttons is they are very shallow making it easy to fit into project box cases like the ones we tend to use for many of our projects.
+The quality on such third-party knock-off controllers are overall lacking which is why I only bought a handful of switches for my project.
+Although they are cheap feeling the major advantage of these buttons is they are very shallow allowing us to easily fit into project box cases like the ones we tend to use.

 The joystick encoder board.